-(f) the quantity and type of liquor supplied and the period over which it is supplied.
-(4) For the purposes of this section, each of the following persons is a responsible adult for a youth: (a) a parent, step-parent or guardian of the youth; (b) an adult who has parental rights and responsibilities for the youth; (c) an adult authorised to supply liquor to the youth by a parent, step-parent or guardian of the youth or by an adult referred to in paragraph (b).
+(e) the age of the youth; (f) the quantity and type of liquor supplied and the period over which it is supplied. te purposes of this section, each of the ing persons is a responsible adult for a (a) a parent, step-parent or guardian of the youth; (b) an adult who has parental rights and responsibilities for the youth; (c) an adult authorised to supply liquor to the youth by a parent, step-parent or guardian of the youth or by an adult referred to in paragraph (b).
 27 - 32 .
 Division VI - 33 - 34A Division VII - Offences against public authority 34B.
 Resistance to, and obstruction of, public officers prohibited (1) A person shall not -